shivannis/xandr-docs-public/xandr-docs/articles/monetize/birthday-cookies.md

 ---
-Title : Birthday Cookies
-Description : The first time a user without one of our cookie visits a website where ms.date: 10/28/2023 we serve ads, we set a cookie.
-We also add that user to the
+title : Microsoft Monetize - Birthday Cookies description : Learn what is a Birthday Cookie and when it is generated. ms.date: 10/28/2023
 ---

-# Birthday Cookies
+# Microsoft Monetize - Birthday cookies

 The first time a user without one of our cookie visits a website where we serve ads, we set a cookie.
 We also add that user to the